Best baby car seats

 - The crown of their head is level with the top of the car seat.

-You don't have to move your baby forward-facing when he or she reaches 5 months of age; you can keep them rear-facing for as long as you (and your child) likes.
+You don't have to move your baby forward-facing when he or she reaches 15 months of age, though.

 Find out which baby car seats were the best on test – browse all our child car seat Best Buys.

 Not a Which? member?
-Sign up to a £1 Which? trial to access these and our thousands of other independent reviews and Best Buys.
+Join Which? to access these and our thousands of other independent reviews and Best Buys.

 Protecting babies in child car seats